 Is This Lien Valid?

-A person who has been injured in an auto accident will have a claim against the person who caused his or her injury.
+A person who has been injured in an auto accident or other negligence will have a claim against the person who caused his or her injury.
 That is called a third-party claim.
 Increasingly, medical-related liens are being filed against third-party settlements.

 Balance Billing.
 These are liens filed by a hospital for the difference between the discounted amount paid by the patient’s medical insurance plan and the total amount of the bill.
 Traditionally, hospitals would write off the balance after the patient’s medical insurance paid the hospital bill.
 Arizona state law now allows hospitals to assert a lien against an injured person’s third-party settlement for the balance of his/her hospital bill.

-Medical Insurance Subrogation.
+Health Insurance Subrogation.
 This type of lien comes in many forms.
 Depending on the employer from which the medical insurance plan is provided, the plan might have rights to assert a lien against an injured person’s third-party settlement or even against their uninsured, underinsured or medical payments coverage for the medical expenses paid on his/her behalf.
-Examples of valid liens are ERISA plans, which are “employer-funded” or “self-funded” health insurance plans; government employees’ medical insurance plans; Workman’s Comp; and other health insurance plans such as those funded by railroad companies.
+Examples of valid liens are ERISA plans, which are “employer-funded” or “self-funded” health insurance plans; government employees’ medical insurance plans; Worker’s Comp; and other health insurance plans.

 Entitlement Health Plans.
 Medical insurance plans provided under AHCCCS, Medicare, Medicaid, etc., have a statutory lien against third-party claims.
 However, Medicare is now enacting changes that will allow them, under certain conditions, to attach to settlement monies permanently.